coq/coq/dev/ci/README.md

   camlp5, and with warnings as errors; it runs the test-suite and tests the compilation of several external developments.

-- Circle CI runs tests that are redundant with GitLab CI and may be removed eventually.

 - Travis CI is used to test the compilation of Coq and run the test-suite on macOS.
 It also runs a linter that checks whitespace discipline.
 A [pre-commit hook](../tools/pre-commit) is automatically installed by